d-michail/python-jgrapht/README.md

 # Python-JGraphT

-Python bindings of the  [JGraphT graph library](https://jgrapht.org/).
+Python bindings for the  [JGraphT graph library](https://jgrapht.org/).

 The JGraphT is a free Java class library that provides mathematical graph-theory objects and algorithms.
 It contains very efficient and generic graph data-structures along with a sizeable collection of sophisticated